 I hope you find my writing and business tips and observations useful.
 My business and blog are dedicated to helping businesses communicate clearly and reach their potential.
-Read, subscribe to my newsletter, enjoy!Tash

 Do you know what a closed question is?

-I’m sure I didn’t learn about open and closed questions until much later, but my children have been learning this in primary school.
+I’m sure I didn’t learn about open and closed questions until much later, but my children are learning this in primary school.
 This is a good thing as it can help them communicate socially as well as within their school work.

-Closed questions – elicits a simple response such as “do you like blue or green?” where a one word response answers the question.
+Closed questions – elicits a simple response.
+For example, the question “do you like blue or green?” can be answered with one word.

-Open (or open ended) questions – give scope for more detailed and complex responses such as “why is blue your favourite colour?” or “what do you like about that book?” which require longer answers and can lead to a discussion.
+Open (or open ended) questions – give scope for more detailed and complex responses.
+Open questions such as “why is blue your favourite colour?” or “what do you like about that book?” require longer answers and can lead to a discussion.

-Have you ever heard questions referred to as thin and thick questions instead of open and closed?
+Have you ever heard questions referred to as thin and thick questions rather than open and closed?

-The first time I knew of the thin/thick nomenclature was when I viewed some work my daughter had done at school.
-I know enough about open and closed questions to figure out what was meant by thin and thick so I could interpret the schoolwork very quickly.
+The first time I knew of the thin/thick nomenclature was when I saw some work my daughter did at school.
+I know enough about open/closed questions to figure out what was meant by thin and thick so I interpreted the schoolwork very quickly.
 And I assumed the children had been taught thin/thick instead of open/closed.

 Then I read the schoolwork in more detail.